 How CBD works within the body

-Now we have answered the question: what does CBD stand for? and discussed the many beneficial compounds found in cannabis, let’s move on to discuss how these benefits work within the body.
+Now we have answered the question: what does CBD stand for? and discussed the many beneficial compounds found in cannabis, let’s move on to discuss how CBD oil benefits work within the body.

 Did you know the body has its very own cannabinoid system, called the endocannabinoid system (ECS)?